MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 It's interesting to look at the work of Geoffrey Unsworth and Ozzie Morris because they came out of the British studio system and their lighting styles was always a mix of old-school hard light and more modern soft-light techniques -- and then compare them with someone like David Watkin who came out of shooting industrials, documentaries, and commercials.
 Also, look at Unsworth's work on "2001" (1968), which is mostly soft-lit - (David Mullen, 2017)

+“One of the most striking features of British films during this period is the transformation in visual style: from a predominance of black and white to the ubiquity of colour; from hard-edged, high-contrast lighting to a softer, more diffused use of illumination; from carefully composed images and minimal camera movement to a much freer, more mobile and spontaneous visual register; from the aesthetics of classicism to a much more self-conscious use of form appropriate to a decade associated with a new emphasis on spectacle and sensation.
+This shift was driven by a number of factors including developments in technology and film-making practice, a continuing process within the industry towards independent production, and the influence of a wider cultural fermentation which stimulated new developments in other creative spheres including television, advertising, fashion, fine art and pop music.

+Prior to the production of Zorba the Greek, Walter Lassally had made yet another major contribution to the development of British cinematography with his work on Tom Jones, a film which also marked the transition between the poetic austerity of the new wave and the emergence of the more colourful, exuberant and cosmopolitan cinema of ‘swinging London’.
+As noted above, Lassally approached this production in a similar freewheeling and self-conscious style.
+The vérité approach is in evidence throughout, with perhaps the highlight being the extended hunt sequence, beginning with the preparations, shot wild in a documentary style with three hand-held cameras, before moving into the chase, which combines low-angle travelling shots, including material filmed by Lassally from the back of a mini pick-up truck, with helicopter material providing an aerial overview of the horses and hounds.
+Tom Jones was also made in colour, which was considerably slower in comparison to black-and-white stocks – using Eastmancolor 5251, introduced in 1962 and rated at just 50 ASA.
+This was to remain the standard until the appearance of Eastmancolor 5254 in 1968 doubled the speed to 100 ASA.
+While this did not rule out flexible location shooting, more lighting was required to achieve a suitable exposure, particularly in the interiors.
+Ever the innovator, Lassally manipulated the colour to lower the contrast and create a softer and more pastel look by shooting everything through a net placed over the lens.
+This entailed a major risk, however, as the cinematographer acknowledges”:
+Petrie, D. (2018) 'A Changing Visual Landscape: British Cinematography in the 1960s' In: Journal of British Cinema and Television 15 (2) pp.204–227.

 **The British kitchen sink drama movement emerged in the 1950s and 1960s, and was characterised by a focus on working-class characters and the harsh realities of life in industrial cities such as London and Manchester.
 Like Italian neorealism, the British kitchen sink drama movement sought to depict the world as it really was, without the glamorization or escapism of traditional British cinema.
 This movement was led by filmmakers such as Tony Richardson and Ken Loach, who were interested in using cinema to tell stories about the lives of ordinary people and to explore social and political issues of the time.
 Overall, while the direct influence of Italian neorealism on the British kitchen sink drama movement is difficult to determine, it is likely that the two movements shared some common influences and aesthetic approaches.**

 **Some well-known examples of British kitchen sink films include Saturday Night and Sunday Morning, A Taste of Honey, and Look Back in Anger.**